USGS-CMG/stglib/doc/config.rst

 - ``orientation``: can be ``UP`` or ``DOWN`` use this to identify orientation of profiler
 - ``chunks``: list of key, value pairs for user specified chunking of data (e.g. ['time', 256000, 'bindist', 64])
-- ``wave_interval``: interval in seconds for creating wave bursts from CONTINUOUS data
+- ``spec_nsegs``: specify number of segments to use for windowing of wave burst data for creating energy spectra
-- ``wave_duration``: duration in seconds for calculating wave statistics in each wave bursts, starting with first sample (optional: default = use all samples in the wave burst)
+- ``wave_duration`` : duration in seconds from start of wave burst to use for calculating wave statistic (optional, default = all samples in burst)
+- ``wave_interval``: interval in seconds for calculating wave bursts from continuous data
 - ``wave_start_time``: start datetime for first wave burst (e.g. "2021-03-10 16:00:00")
 - ``average_interval``: interval in seconds for calculating mean values from CONTINUOUS sample mode data (default = if sample mode is CONTINUOUS, no average file will be created from data set)
 - ``average_duration``: duration in seconds for calculating mean values, starting with first sample in each average interval or burst (default =  use all samples in the average interval or burst)